RMartin0717/random-gender-ator/README.md

 There are also a couple of minor issues to address with the app.

+- I think the overall design, which I did not spend as much time with when faced with a one week deadline, could use an update
 - The title image needs to be updated so that it is a rainbow icon instead of the React logo.
 - There is a sentence in the About page that is repeated and one needs to be removed.
 - Intend to add aria attributes to HTML.